-NOTE: The AnyConnect client is not compatible with all Android devices; the Play Store and Kindle Store will inform you if your particular device isn't compatible.
+NOTE: The Cisco Secure Client-AnyConnect app is not compatible with all Android devices; the Play Store and Kindle Store will inform you if your particular device isn't compatible.

 When installing, you'll be prompted to agree to the permissions that AnyConnect needs, including network and phone access.

 After you've installed the AnyConnect app on your Android or Kindle, there may be a new AnyConnect icon on your home screen, or you may need to look through All Applications to find it.

 (Note that on other operating systems, you may be used to looking under 'Cisco AnyConnect' to find the VPN app; on Android it appears as 'AnyConnect'.)

 - Launch the AnyConnect app.

 - If prompted with an End User License Agreement (EULA), tap to accept it.